Axonius/axonius_api_client/docs/main/install.rst

 .. note::

-   While 2.7 is supported, using it is not recommended due to the `pending EOL on January 1st 2020 <pyeol>`_.
+   While 2.7 is supported, using it is not recommended due to the `EOL on January 1st 2020 <pyeol>`_.

 Install the package using `pip`_
 ============================================================